webdreamer25/Zense/README.md

 // Supports single string css selector.
 // '#someid', '.someclass', '[data-target]', 'div'. this.dom('');

+// (NEW 1.3) True if found in DOM, false if not.
+SELECTOR.exists = true/false;

+// (NEW 1.3) Additional property that can be used for error handling SELECTOR.strName = '';
 ```

 ### Custom methods for chaining with "this.dom()".